jaguapard/CalamityTweaks/README.md

 Regenerator: defense increased from 10 to 20, regen bonus from 12 to 20

 The Camper: standing still now reduces damage you take by 33% and defense damage by 66%.

+# New weapons
+## Gamma Disintegration Crystal
+Post-Exo Mechs and Scal magic weapons, an upgrade to Yharim's Crystal, themed around Thanatos' Gamma Disintegration beam.
+Crafted with Yharim's Crystal and Shadowspec Bars at Draedon's Forge.
+Works similarly to Yharim's Crystal, but also fires auxilarry lasers perpendicular to main ray when fully charged

+## Brimstone machine gun
+Post Scal magic weapon that quickly fires Brimstone Hellblasts, Darts and occasionally, Brimstone Gigablasts that split into more darts upon hitting enemies or tiles (all of this resemble Scal's attacks)

 # Existing enemies
 ## Supreme Calamitas